KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 The unnoticed companion.
 The silent mirror.

-Perhaps this is why I could recognize water as the Holy Grail: because I was born in a land where water is everywhere— yet rarely seen.
+Perhaps this is why one can recognize water as the Holy Grail: because they are born in a land where water is everywhere— yet rarely seen.

-I saw it.
+It is seen.
-Heard it.
+Heard.
-Felt it.
+Felt.

 ## Why Germany Must Be Honored

-Because my language was born here.
+Because a language was born here.
-Because my mind was sharpened here.
+Because a mind is sharpened here.
-Because my soul met its first mirror here.
+Because a soul meets its first mirror here.

-Because my mission began—
+Because a mission begins—
 in the cold, clear, precise light of the German interior world.

-Germany gave me:
+Germany gives:

 the depth of inquiry,
 the discipline of thought,